 - For roles that are eligible for DBS disclosure checks, amending self-declaration forms to include or link to the full filtering rules guidance.
 This is a relatively complex document and references a long list of offences that may confuse as many individuals as it assists.
 It is also bulky to include in a hard copy form.

 - Changing the nature of the questions on the self-declaration to avoid asking for specific criminal conviction information.
-This still allows organisations to obtain relevant information, and secure a range of other consents.
-It also opens up the form’s eligibility to anyone coming into contact with children in the course of their role – regardless of whether they qualify for a DBS check or not.
+This still allows organisations to obtain relevant information and secure a range of other consents.
+It also with a slight amendment of wording (see sample form for roles that are not exempt) to use the self-declaration for anyone coming into contact with children in the course of their role – regardless of whether they qualify for a DBS check or not.

-The CPSU worked with several sports bodies and legal experts to amend the template self-declaration form in order to reflect the changes.
+The CPSU worked with several sports bodies and NSPCC staff with expertise in safe recruitment to amend the template self-declarations form in order to reflect the changes.
 The template can be adapted to suit your organisation.

 The CPSU strongly recommends that any individuals eligible for DBS checks should be required to provide a valid disclosure.